Lymphatic Massage

-What happens during a Warm Bamboo Massage?
+What happens during a Lymphatic Drainage Massage?

 Step 1 – Arrival & Consultation